-Tooth loss in older cats isn’t a common occurrence.
-Kittens lose their baby teeth frequently, which is entirely normal.
-But when senior cats lose their teeth, a dental issue or injury is likely to blame.
+Tooth loss in older cats happens, but it’s not normal.
+When senior cats lose their teeth, a dental issue, dietary imbalance, or injury is most likely to blame.

-You can help keep your senior cat’s teeth strong by brushing them twice weekly, at the least.
-Not all cats allow this, so providing a dental prescription diet or dental cat toys and treats are good alternatives to keep their teeth in place.
+You can keep your senior cat’s teeth strong and healthy by brushing them at least twice weekly.
+Not all cats will allow this, though, If so, providing a dental prescription diet or dental cat toys and treats is beneficial.

 Do Senior Cats Lose Their Teeth?

-If you’re wondering, “is it common for older cats to lose teeth?” the answer is no. As mentioned, while it’s common for kittens to lose their baby teeth, adult cats shouldn’t.
+If you’re wondering, “is it common for older cats to lose teeth?” the answer is no. While teeth loss is common for kittens to lose their baby teeth, adult cats shouldn’t lose their teeth.

 The most common dental hygiene issues affecting senior cats include:

-Gingivitis is a painful condition where the gingiva (the gums surrounding the teeth) become red and swollen.
-Signs include:
+Gingivitis occurs when the gingiva (the gums surrounding the teeth) become red and swollen.